urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/14 Date and time.md

       Converts this TimeZone object to a ZoneId

 java.time package
-  All of the classes it contains are inmutable and thread safe,
+  All of the classes it contains are inmutable,
     operation methods like plus() and minus(), with(), etc. return a copy of the instance with modified value Uses nanosecond precision
   Machine scale time classes